-- 31. In January 2014 a new Information Technology (IT) system was installed, supporting both the conduct of cases in court and back office case management, library services and office work.
-It also allowed Justices and staff to have more efficient and easier remote access when working away from the Court building and for the in house IT team better to assist remote users.
-There are separate UKSC and JCPC websites as well as an intranet for Justices and staff. - The UKSC and the JCPC have now started a pilot programme to test the viability of court users being able to prepare and submit case bundles on-line.
-This pilot will be evaluated in the first months of 2015 - 2016 with a view to the permanent future introduction of such a system.
-This work is part of a larger body of work, the eventual aim of which is to allow court users to download, complete and submit court forms, make payments and submit case bundles on-line.
+31. Since January 2014 the UKSC has operated using its own independent Information Technology (IT) system.
+This supports all aspects of the Court's work including the conduct of cases in the courtrooms as well as back office case management, library services and office work.
+It has allowed Justices and staff to have more efficient and easier remote access when working away from the Court building and for the in - house IT team better to assist remote users.
+Over the past two years work has been undertaken to improve both the robustness of the system and also the way in which it supports users and their varying requirements.

+32. There are separate UKSC and JCPC websites as well as an intranet for Justices and staff and there are plans to update all of these to make them clearer and more interactive, in order better to support all Court users.
+Work is now underway to digitise the services offered by the Court and allow Court users to complete and submit court forms, make payments and submit case bundles on-line.